-4.9 Linear Interpolation Mode (G01)
+4.8.1 Linear Interpolation (G01)

-When linear interpolation mode is enabled a D01 code operation generates a straight line from the current point to the point with X, Y coordinates specified by the operation.
+When linear interpolation mode is enabled a D01 code operation generates a straight segment from the current point to the point with X, Y coordinates specified by the operation.
 The current point is then set to the X, Y coordinates.

 The G01 command sets linear operation.
+The syntax is as follows: